 Quick Facts About Cheek Thread lift

-Cheek thread lift is a less invasive alternative to facelift surgery.
-The procedure includes implanting a medical-grade thread suture into your face and then tightening the thread to "pull" your skin up.
+A cheek thread lift is a less invasive alternative to facelift surgery.
+The procedure includes implanting a medical-grade thread suture into your face and then tightening the thread to “pull” your skin up.

 Thread lifts are considered low-risk treatment with a short recovery period, although adverse effects like redness, bruising, and edema occur.

-This treatment takes around 45 minutes to complete, and you can return to work immediately afterwards if you choose.
+This treatment takes around 45 minutes to complete, and you can return to work immediately afterward if you choose.
 The key to a safe, successful thread lift is to choose a qualified, certified practitioner.

 What is the cost of a thread lift?